revloc02/dndMarkdown/colver-5e-homebrew.md

 You may reroll any one roll you just made.
 You must take the results of the second roll, even if it is worse.
 * **Revelation:**
 If you feel stuck at one point in the adventure, you can spend a hero point and petition the DM for a hint about what to do next.
 If the DM feels that there is no information to be gained, the Inspiration point is not spent.
-* **Remove Exhaustion (3 Inspiration):**
-You may remove one level of Exhaustion from a character.

-\columnbreak

-* **Recall (Spell-Level/2 Inspiration):**
-You may recall a spell you have already cast at the cost of 1 Inspiration for every 2 spell levels rounding up.
-1st or 2nd level spells cost 1 Inspiration to recall, 3rd and 4th cost 2 Inspiration, and so forth up to 9th level spells costing 5 Inspirtaion to recall.
-Additionally, Recall can be used to gain another use of a special ability that is otherwise limited.
-This should only be used on feats and abilities possessed by your character that recharge on a daily basis.
-The DM will determine the approximate equivalent spell level for the ability so Inspiration cost can be determined.
 * **Stunt (2 Inspiration):**
 Player may modify an action by declaring that action a Stunt.
 Must be declared before the attempt is made, and the inspiration is spent regardless of if the attempt succeeds or not.
 For example, sprinting an extra 10 feet in a direction, extending the range of a spell a small amount, or specifically targeting an enemies weak point, etc. If used as part of an Attack action, if the attack hits, in addition to the normal effects, you may also cause an additional effect, such as: blinding, deafening, moving a creature up to 5 feet in a direction, knocking a creature prone, disarming, cleaving, kicking, tumbling, or more.
 Only one additional effect may be applied per Stunt, but multiple Stunts may be applied to a single action.
 Final effects, including duration of status conditions, are at the DM's discretion.
 If the stunt turns out to be a particularly spectacular success (because of favorable dice rolls) the DM may choose refund one Inspiration point.
+* **Remove Exhaustion (3 Inspiration):**
+You may remove one level of Exhaustion from a character.
 * **Cheat Death (4 Inspiration):**
 How this plays out is up to the DM, but generally the character is left alive, with 1 hit point, Unconscious, but stable.
 For example, a character is about to be slain by a critical hit from an arrow.
 If the character spends 2 Inspiration points, the DM decides that the arrow pierced the character’s holy symbol, reducing the damage enough to prevent him from being killed, and that he made his stabilization roll at the end of his turn.
 The character can spend Inspiration points in this way to prevent the death of a familiar, animal companion, eidolon, or special mount, but not another character or NPC.
+* **Recall (Spell-Level/2 Inspiration):**
+You may recall a spell you have already cast at the cost of 1 Inspiration for every 2 spell levels rounding up.
+1st or 2nd level spells cost 1 Inspiration to recall, 3rd and 4th cost 2 Inspiration, and so forth up to 9th level spells costing 5 Inspirtaion to recall.
+Additionally, Recall can be used to gain another use of a special ability that is otherwise limited.
+This should only be used on feats and abilities possessed by your character that recharge on a daily basis.
+The DM will determine the approximate equivalent spell level for the ability so Inspiration cost can be determined.
 * **Special (Inspiration costs varies):**
 You can petition the GM to attempt nearly anything that would normally be almost impossible.
 Such uses are not guaranteed and should be considered carefully by the DM.
 Possibilities include casting a single spell that is one level higher than you could normally cast (or a 1st-level spell if you are not a spellcaster), making an attack that blinds a foe or bypasses its damage reduction entirely, or attempting to use Diplomacy to convince a raging dragon to give up its attack.
 Regardless of the desired action, the attempt should be accompanied by a difficult check or penalty on the attack roll.
 No additional attempts may be made for such a special action by the character or his allies regardless of the amount of Inspiration points available, and the cost is determined by the DM.